Growth Experiment Prompts for Designing and Reading A/B Tests

 6. No-result test interpretation

 My A/B test ran to full sample and showed no significant lift.
-Help me interpret honestly: was the hypothesis wrong, was the test underpowered, was the variant too small, was the metric wrong.
-Suggest next test.
+Help me interpret honestly across four causes: the hypothesis was wrong, the test was underpowered, the variant was too small to matter, or the metric was wrong.
+Tell me which is most likely from the numbers, and suggest the next test.

 7. Negative-result decision

-My test result was significantly negative — variant performed worse than control.
-Below: details.
-Help me extract: (a) is this learning valuable, (b) what does it suggest about the underlying belief, (c) what else needs re-testing.
+My test result was significantly negative: the variant performed worse than control.
+Below are details.
+Extract: (a) is this learning valuable and why, (b) what does it suggest about the underlying belief we held, (c) what else built on that belief now needs re-testing.

 {paste}